cresset-template/cresset/README.md

 GPUs, CUDA, Docker, etc. to squeeze every last drop of performance from their GPUs __*using the same hardware and neural networks*.__

-If you are among those who previously could only pine for greater resources, this project may be of great utility.
+If you are among those who before could only pine for a quicker end to the hours and days spent gazing at Tensorboard as your models inched passed the epochs, this project may be just the thing for you.
-When using a source build of PyTorch with the latest version of CUDA, if combined with AMP, it is not impossible to achieve training/inference times x10 faster than a naïve PyTorch environment.
+When using a source build of PyTorch with the latest version of CUDA, combined with AMP, one may achieve training/inference times x10 faster than a naïve PyTorch environment.

 I sincerely hope that my project will be of service to practitioners in both academia and industry.
 Users who find my work beneficial are more than welcome to show their appreciation by starring this repository.